pmndrs/jotai/readme.md

 <a id="writabledrivedatom" href="#writabledrivedatom"><img src="img/rec.03.svg" alt="You can create a writable derived atom" /></a>

-`get` will return the current value of an atom, `set` will update an atoms value.
+Specify a write function at the second argument. `get` will return the current value of an atom, `set` will update an atoms value.

 ```jsx
 const decrementCountAtom = atom(